-CONFLICT OF INTEREST Circumstances, relationships or other facts about the CFP professional's own financial business, property and/or personal interests that may, as it may appear to a reasonable observer, impair the CFP professional's ability to render disinterested advice, recommendations or services.
-CONTINGENCY FEE A fee that is contingent, in whole or in part, on the successful disposition or completion of agreed-to advice and or services by the practitioner.
+CONFLICT OF INTEREST Circumstances, relationships or other facts about the CFP professional's own financial business, property and/or personal interests that may, as it may appear to a reasonable observer, impair the CFP professional's ability to render disinterested advice, recommendations or services. contingent, in whole or in part, on the successful disposition or completion of agreed-to advice and or services by the practitioner.